Kurdistan Workers' Party insurgency: Massacres

-On 23 January 1987, PKK militias committed a massacre in Ortabağ, Şırnak Province killing 8 civilians including 4 women and 2 children.
+On 23 January 1987, PKK militants committed a massacre in Ortabağ, Şırnak Province killing 8 civilians including 4 women and 2 children.

 On 20 June 1987, the organization committed a massacre in the village of Pınarcık in the Mardin Province of Turkey, killing more than 30 people, mainly women and children.

-On 18 August 1987, PKK fighters massacred 14 children, including one three-day-old and one six-day-old baby, and 11 adults in Kılıçkaya village, Siirt.
+On 18 August 1987, PKK militants massacred 14 children, including one three-day-old and one six-day-old baby, and 11 adults in Kılıçkaya village, Siirt.

-On 10 June 1990, a group of guerrillas raided on Çevrimli village in Şırnak's Güçlükonak district, killing more than 27 people, most of them women and children.
+On 10 June 1990, a group of militants attacked on Çevrimli village in Şırnak's Güçlükonak district, killing more than 27 people, most of them women and children.
 The event is known as Çevrimli massacre.

-On 21 March 1990, PKK members blocked a road where they killed 9 engineers and a worker.

-On 15 July 1991, PKK guerrillas burned nine villagers to death in their houses in the villages of Pazarcık and Çağlayancerit districts.

 On 25 December 1991, PKK attacked a store in the Bakırköy district with Molotov cocktails, resulting in 11 deaths, including 7 women and 1 child.

 Between 1992 and 1995 the organisation has committed 25 massacres killing 360 innocent people, including 39 women and 76 children.

-On 11 June 1992, the guerrillas executed more than 13 people from a bus they stopped in Tatvan.

-On 22 June 1992, a group of PKK members killed fourteen villagers, nine of them children, and wounded eight others in raids on the houses of village guards in the village of Seki in Batman Province and in Guroymak in Bitlis Province.
+On 22 June 1992, a group of PKK militants killed fourteen villagers, nine of them children, and wounded eight others in raids on the houses of village guards in the village of Seki in Batman Province and in Guroymak in Bitlis Province.

-On 26 June 1992, 30 PKK militants raided a mosque in Diyarbakır and killed 10 worshippers.
+On 26 June 1992, 30 PKK militants attacked a mosque in Diyarbakır and killed 10 worshippers.

 In late June 1992, PKK militants killed five people, including a member of the village guard, in an attack on Elmasirti village in Bingöl Province.

 In late September 1992, PKK militants massacred 29 civilians including many women and children in Cevizdalı village of Bitlis Province.

 On 24 May 1993, a group of 150 PKK militants massacred 33 unarmed recruits and 5 civilians on the Elazığ-Bingöl highway.

-On 21 October 1993, a group of PKK members killed 22 people, including 13 children in the yard of the school in Siirt.
+On 21 October 1993, a group of PKK militants killed 22 people, including 13 children in the yard of the school in Siirt.
 The incident is called Derince massacre.

 On 25 October 1993, 4 teachers and a 2-year-old girl were murdered by PKK militants in Yolalan, Bitlis Province.

 In 1998, Human Rights Watch stated in a letter to the Italian Prime Minister Massimo D'Alema that in response of Turkeys declaration of an all-out war, the PKK adapted its tactics in the following way: